 The main disadvantage of this class is complexity.
 It takes a while to get used with these programs and be able to use them efficiently.
 In order to used these programs efficiently you need to understand where the database resides on your computer (it can be called a catalog, or repository or something similar).
 You need to find out and learn how to back it up.
 Also, you must learn how to synchronize the image collection on your computer, with the image collection your program “sees”.
 Unless synchronized, your program only “sees” what you have synchronized.

-The best examples of this class of image management programs are: Picasa (which is free, but has limited image metadata support), Adobe Lightroom (arguably the best image management tool but with a high price tag) and ACDSee Pro version (seems to be great and not as pricey as Lightroom).
+The best examples of this class of image management programs are: Picasa (which is free, but has limited image metadata support), Adobe Lightroom (arguably the best image management tool but with a high price tag) and ACDSee Pro version (great product and not as pricey as Lightroom).

 To download any of the free programs mentioned here please visit my recommended photography products page.